 Frank Lloyd Wright, Ross House, Glencoe, Illinois, 1915

-Style: Prairie School
+Building: Prairie School Architecture

 Case Study House #26, San Rafael, California, 1963

-Style: Mid-Century Modern
+Building: Mid-Century Modern Home

 Designed by Beverley David Thorne, #26 is the only Case Study House to be built in Northern California.
-Case Study Homes were commissioned by Arts & Architecture Magazine starting in 1945.
+Case Study Homes were Mid-Century Modern homes commissioned by Arts & Architecture Magazine starting in 1945.
 They were an experiment to see how American families should live post World War II.
 What does well-designed living for the masses, built out of modern materials look like?

-Cord Struckmann, an architect himself and lover of mid-century modern architecture, and his partner Alfonso are doing everything they can to preserve the condition of the home and its history.
+Cord Struckmann, an architect himself and lover of mid-century modern homes, and his partner Alfonso are doing everything they can to preserve the condition of the home and its history.
 Their upgrades to keep it modern have always kept the original intentions of the design in mind.